hilios/moulin_rouge/README.md

 ### Defining roles ###

-All your permission files will be stored in the `app/permissions` folder, this is nothing less.
-There is a custom syntax to help you in the process, but first, you must understand what are Groups and Roles.
+All your permission files will be stored inside the `app/permissions` folder.
+Just create a ruby file inside and the definitions will be automatically defined.

 ```ruby
 role :superuser do